 Organize similar menu items into groups using dividers — this will make them easier to understand and quicker to use.
 When creating groups:

 Order groups and group items logically, either by importance, task order, or expected frequency of use.
-Items at the top and bottom of the menu are more noticeable and easily targetted, so reserve these locations for particularly important or interesting functionality.
+Items at the top and bottom of the menu are more noticeable and easily targeted, so reserve these locations for particularly important or interesting functionality.

 Place single-item groups at the top or bottom of the menu, or group them together with other single items.